What You Need To Know About Medicare Part C

 - Evidence of Coverage: By Oct.
 15, you’ll receive a plan notice with instructions on how to electronically access your Evidence of Coverage (or request a printed copy).
 The Evidence of Coverage details how much your plan costs and what the plan covers.

-FYI: Medicare Advantage plan providers can only make changes once a year, in January, to what you pay for the plan.
+FYI: Medicare Advantage plan carriers can only make changes once a year, in January, to what you pay for the plan.

 - If you’re enrolled in a Medicare Part C plan, you’re still in the Medicare program and covered by Medicare’s rights and protections.